-- ▶ A prior request has not been denied within the preceding three years; and - ▶ Speed management measures (including traffic calming) have not been removed within the preceding five years.
+- A prior request has not been denied within the preceding two years, unless new information is brought forward; and - Speed management measures (including traffic calming) have not been removed within the preceding three years.

-As part of the initial screening, the County will conduct a speed survey for the subject road section over a period of at least three consecutive days to determine the 85th and 95th percentile speeds.
+As part of the initial screening, the County will conduct a speed survey for the subject road section over a period of at least seven consecutive days to determine the 85th and 95th percentile speeds.
 The timing for data collection will depend on available resources.
+The County will collect the data during relevant time periods (e.g., during the school year in front of schools).
 The County will typically collect the data required to complete the initial screening in the spring, summer, and/or fall season.
-Requests received in the winter season will be investigated in the spring.

 If the initial screening does not satisfy the minimum requirements for speed management measures, the County will notify the requester and explain why the request was denied and the investigation stopped.
-After this, the County will not entertain new requests for speed management measures on the subject road section for at least three years.
+After this, the County will not entertain new requests for speed management measures on the subject road section for at least two years.
+Data collected will be distributed to the Local Municipality regardless of the outcome of the initial screening.
+The County, at its sole discretion, may complete a follow-up speed survey within 12 months to confirm the findings of the initial screening.